At Aurora Waldorf School, we believe:

 - Education is more than just the exchange of facts and information

-This approach is time-tested, developmentally appropriate, and is changing the world every day.
-Waldorf education has been preparing children across the globe to meet the future for 100 years.
+The Waldorf approach is developmentally appropriate and time-tested.
+Waldorf education is changing the world every day and has been preparing children around the globe to meet the future for over 100 years.